 Getting started

-Badger is a local-first workout tracker — your data lives on your device, no account required.
-This guide covers everything you need to start logging training within a few minutes of installing.
+Badger is a workout tracker for lifters.
+This guide covers what you need to log your first workout within a few minutes of installing.

 Installation